min2ha/ukwa-site/content/target/52566/index.en.md

   "subject": "UK General Election 2017"
 }

-# Sun, The: Don’t feel sorry for that mutton-headed old mugwump Jeremy Corbyn – he poses an enormous threat to our country if he gets into No10

 BORIS Johnson urges voters not to feel sorry for “mutton-headed old mugwump” Jeremy Corbyn — because the Labour leader poses an extreme danger to the country.